David Eagleman: Television

-In 2018 he made a Netflix documentary, The Creative Brain, based on his book The Runaway Species with Anthony Brandt.
+He also made a Netflix documentary, The Creative Brain, based on his book The Runaway Species with Anthony Brandt.
 In that documentary, he interviews creators such as Tim Robbins, Michael Chabon, Grimes, Dan Weiss, Kelis, Robert Glasper, Nathan Myhrvold, Michelle Khine, Nick Cave, Bjarke Ingels, and others.

-Eagleman serves as the scientific advisor for the HBO television series Westworld.
+Eagleman served as a scientific advisor for the HBO television series Westworld.
 He previously served as the science advisor for the TNT television drama, Perception, starring Eric McCormack as a schizophrenic neuropsychiatrist.
 In that role, Eagleman wrote one of the episodes, "Eternity".

-In 2021, Eagleman was the guest interviewee on The Life Scientific on BBC Radio 4 discussing his life and science.

 Books

-Wednesday is Indigo Blue: Discovering the Brain of Synesthesia
+Wednesday Is Indigo Blue: Discovering the Brain of Synesthesia

-Eagleman's book on synesthesia, co-authored with neurologist Richard E. Cytowic, compiles the modern understanding and research about this perceptual condition.
-The afterword for the book was written by Dmitri Nabokov, the son of Vladimir Nabokov, a famous synesthete.
+Eagleman's 2009 book on synesthesia, co-authored with neurologist Richard E. Cytowic, compiles contemporary understanding and research about this perceptual condition.
+The afterword for the book was written by Dmitri Nabokov, the son of Vladimir Nabokov, a synesthete.
 The book won the Montaigne Medal for "books that illuminate, progress, or redirect thought".

 Sum

-Eagleman's work of literary fiction, Sum: Forty Tales from the Afterlives, is an international bestseller published in 32 languages.
-The Observer wrote that "Sum has the unaccountable, jaw-dropping quality of genius", The Wall Street Journal called Sum "inventive and imaginative", and the Los Angeles Times hailed the book as "teeming, writhing with imagination".
+Eagleman's 2009 work of literary fiction, Sum: Forty Tales from the Afterlives, is an international bestseller published in 32 languages.
+The Observer wrote that "Sum has the unaccountable, jaw-dropping quality of genius"; The Wall Street Journal called Sum "inventive and imaginative"; and the Los Angeles Times hailed it as "teeming, writhing with imagination".
 In The New York Times Book Review, Alexander McCall Smith described Sum as a "delightful, thought-provoking little collection belonging to that category of strange, unclassifiable books that will haunt the reader long after the last page has been turned.
 It is full of tangential insights into the human condition and poetic thought experiments ...
 It is also full of touching moments and glorious wit of the sort one only hopes will be in copious supply on the other side."
-Sum was chosen by Time magazine for their Summer Reading list, and selected as Book of the Week by both The Guardian and The Week.
+Sum was chosen by Time magazine for their Summer Reading list and selected as Book of the Week by both The Guardian and The Week.
 In September 2009, Sum was ranked by Amazon as the #2 bestselling book in the United Kingdom.
-Sum was named a Book of the Year by Barnes and Noble, The Chicago Tribune, The Guardian, and The Scotsman.